alexmiller63/heather-answers/hebrish.md

 These words gradually become part of the reader's biblical vocabulary.

-That is Habrish.
+This is not a new linguistic phenomenon requiring a new name.
+It is an instance of familiar processes by which words move between linguistic communities and become increasingly familiar through repeated use.

 ### Not Transliteration Alone

-Habrish should not be confused with transliteration.
+This process should not be confused with transliteration.

 A **transliteration** represents the writing of one language in the characters of another.
 Writing